Port Colborne: Arts and culture

 Port Colborne hosts the annual Canal Days festival in recognition of the important role played by the Welland Canal in the history of the city.
 Originating as a small fair held at the Port Colborne Historical and Marine Museum, it has grown to feature live music, an antique car show, fireworks, tall ships, a kite festival, and international foods.
 The festival also highlights Lock 8, which at 420 m, is one of the world's longest canal locks.
 Lock 8 keeps the water level on the Welland Canal constant independent of weather on Lake Erie.
 Hence the ships are only raised or lowered one to four feet depending on the current water level in Lake Erie.
 Much of the festival centres around West St., which runs parallel to the canal, and offers a view of the Clarence St. Bridge, built in 1929, it is one of only three remaining lift bridges on the canal today.

 The Port Colborne Historical and Marine Museum, located near the centre of town, is a resource for local history and archival research.
 In addition to a collection of historic buildings and artifacts, it opened the "Marie Semley Research Wing" to foster research into local history, named to commemorate the long-standing efforts of a local resident who devoted hours to the museum.

-The community features theatre venues with the professional Showboat Festival Theatre and the amateur Port Colborne Operatic Society.
+The community features theatre venues with the professional Lighthouse Festival Theatre (formerly Showboat) and the amateur Port Colborne Operatic Society.
 The company has been presenting annual productions since its inception in 1945.

 The Port Colborne Lions Club, chartered in 1922, is one of the world's oldest Lions Clubs, and one of Canada's oldest service clubs in continuous operation.
 The club is still active within the community, hosting many yearly events including an annual Lions Club Carnival in the summer.

 Kinnear House is a local heritage property associated with the jurist Helen Kinnear, the first woman in Canada to be appointed judge by the federal government, or to appear as counsel before the Supreme Court.

 The "incredible shrinking mill" is an optical illusion produced when viewing the federal grain elevator in Port Colborne.
 When travelling east on Lakeshore Road, the mill appears to move farther away as one drives closer.

 Attractions

 Tourism is important to the Port Colborne's economy, aided by the city's proximity to Lake Erie beaches and marinas, and to Niagara Falls.
 In 2015, Port Colborne formed The Tourism and Marketing Advisory Committee to provide advice and recommendations for increasing this aspect of the economy.
-Described by the city as "Niagara's South Coast", Port Colborne features live theatre, golfing, trails, fishing, beaches, restaurants, recreation, a marina, and shopping districts along the Welland Canal.
+Described by the city as "Niagara's South Coast", Port Colborne features live theatre, golfing, multi-use trails, fishing, beaches, restaurants, recreation, a marina, and shopping districts along the Welland Canal.

 Notable sites in Port Colborne include: